Ifeoma28/Foodie-fi/README.md

 - Key metrics for Foodie-fi management to track performance of their overall business.

 ### Data source
-This data was sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)# Foodie-fi
+This data was sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)

 ### Methodology
 The table was created in Microsoft sql server and there were no errors in the dataset.